nlqhung130403/tp/docs/DeveloperGuide.md

 * 5a: If the provided <index> is not within the range of the list size, ClientConnect displays: “Please provide a valid index for the entry.”
 * 5a: If the address book is empty when the command is executed, ClientConnect displays an error message: “Your list is empty.”

+**Use case: find a client**

+**MSS**

+1. User enters the command to find a list of clients that contains the keyword.
+2. ClientConnect validates the command.
+3. ClientConnect retrieves the information of clients that contains that specified keyword in their descriptions.
+4. ClientConnect displays the list of clients.

+    Use case ends.

+**Extensions**

+* 2a: If the command input is not recognised, ClientConnect displays: “I do not understand your command, please try again.”
+* 3a: If there is no client found with <keyword>, ClientConnect displays: "No client found with <keyword>."

 ### Non-Functional Requirements